Skip to Content

 Beef tacos!

-By now you should be well aware of the fact that your tastebuds will do much of the talking during your time in Mexico City.
+By now, you should be well aware of the fact that your taste buds will do much of the talking during your time in Mexico City.
 But with the overwhelming array of culinary options, you might want a little expert insight into the alluring world of Mexican gastronomy, which this Historic Center food tour offers in spades!

 With a local foodie as your guide, you’ll explore San Juan Market (a favorite among chefs!) and find secret eateries among some of Mexico City’s busiest streets.
 I know we wouldn’t have found half of these places without our guide!